 Amnesiac Hero: In keeping with the series' Meaningful Name.
 The main character, Oswald Mandus, cannot remember the last few months of his life, and is driven to rediscover what happened to him, what went on during his trip to Mexico, and how he is connected to the Industrialized Evil around him.

 Anti-Hero: Mandus killed his sons, sent orphans to clean pipes that'll burn them alive if they stick around too long, fed the surviving orphan cleaners to the pigs, created a Mad God from his soul who murdered thousands, and performed horrifying experiments on humans and animals.
-After he gets an amnesia, though, he regrets everything he did and sets out to fight the real villain, The Engineer.
+After he gets amnesia, though, he regrets everything he did and sets out to fight the real villain, The Engineer.

 The Atoner: To an even greater extant than Daniel, from the previous game.

 Badass: Out of all the Amnesia protagonists, he is without doubt the bravest.
-Considering his willingness to dive into what is essentially a mechanical hell without rancour or hesitation in order to save his children, and then his red-hot fury when he realizes what the Engineer has caused him to do.
+Consider his willingness to dive into what is essentially a mechanical hell without rancour or hesitation in order to save his children, and then his red-hot fury when he realizes what the Engineer has caused him to do.
 How many other protagonists from this series have told off an Eldritch Abomination?
 In addition, he is perhaps the only one capable of actually some destroying the monsters that assail him; the Tesla Pigs explode if he flickers his lantern at them.